French Post Park

 Even after Duret left the trading post, the site of the present park continued to be used as a public meeting place.
 Well over a century later, in March 1923 the ground was purchased from Charles W. Harvey for $500.
 Money had been raised from area residents as well as others in Carroll and Cass Counties, and a corporation called the French Post Park Association was formed.
 Lewis Temple, Benjamin Stuart, and Harry Milroy were among the leaders of this development.

 On August 18, 1923, a park was established at the site in Duret’s honor, dedicated by local dignitaries with speeches and musical presentations.
 Several hundred people from surrounding counties attended.

-Henry C. Milroy had painted signs commemorating the Indian trail and later stagecoach route that ran along the Wabash, the Wabash and Erie Canal, and the Wabash railway.
+Harry C. Milroy had painted signs commemorating the Indian trail and later stagecoach route that ran along the Wabash, the Wabash and Erie Canal, and the Wabash railway.
 These signs are gone, but a bust of Colonel Duret by Milroy that was placed on site and a marble plaque in his honor are still featured.
 The original stone pillars still hold the park sign.